Do Go On - 397 - Aviator Charles Kingsford Smith

 Yeah.

-of the show, we thank some of our fantastic supporters.
+we thank some of our fantastic supporters.

-Take a little bit of time to thank them
+Take a little bit of time to thank them,

 There's a bunch of different levels.